Town of Gibbons

 Description:Welcome to Gibbons, located just north of Edmonton at the junctions of Highway 28 and 28A.
 Settled in 1895 by W.R.
 Gibbons and family, this home, situated on the edge of the Sturgeon River, became the first stop on the Athabasca Landing Trail.

-OUTDOORSTake a walk among the birds, beavers and wild berries on the two km winding path bordering the Sturgeon River.
-Enjoy the cacti and other florae--more at home in the Badlands--which grow wild along the river's west bank.
+OUTDOORSTake a walk among the birds, beavers and wild berries on the 2 km winding path bordering the Sturgeon River.
 Drop your line into the Gibbons fish pond, a wonderful spot to spend a lazy afternoon.

 Name: Town of Gibbons